mennlo/grappling-games/classes/guard/passing/smash-and-knee-cut-pass.md

 **Time:** 2 minutes, 2 partners or 4 minutes total - switching back and forth

-**Position:** Both partners are standing face to face
-**Objective:** Establish and maintain control with underhook and russian tie grip
+### Controller
+**Position:** Standing, facing your partner
+**Objective:** Cover your partner's hands and fight for an underhook or a Russian tie, then maintain this control position
-**Win:** Maintain control for a prolonged period or transition to more dominant control
+**Win:** Maintain the control position or successfully pick up a single leg

 ### 1.2 - [Single Leg Control with Multiple Finishes](https://mennlo.github.io/grappling-games/md-viewer.html?file=games/standing/single-leg-control-multiple-finishes.md)